 Is there an age limit?

-Any participant under the age of 16 needs to have the specific permission from the organisers to take part.
+Any participant under the age of 16 must provide written permission from parents at registration.

 Any rider under the age of 14 must be accompanied on every lap by an adult and must be capable of riding mixed terrain in challenging conditions - in all cases the organisers reserve the right to end or suspend the participation of any young rider should they deem it appropriate.